Multi-Embodiment Robotic Retargeting via Guided Diffusion Model: Related Works

-\paragraph{Graph Learning for multiple embodiments} Early work on capturing the graph features of different embodiments is based on Graph Neural Networks~\citep{wang18,huang20} with a message passing mechanism.
-However, message passing can only aggregate information from neighboring nodes, which only captures the local features.
-Although GraphSAGE~\citep{hamilton17} is proposed to consider the k-nearest neighbors, it is hard to learn a global latent graph representation for the downstream tasks.
-Then transformer-based architectures are proposed to extend the restricted attention over all nodes by the attention mechanism. \citet{gat25} captures the both spatial and temporal features of the training motion by a spatial-temporal attention block, where the spatial relationship between each joints is enriched by incorporating the graph information with GRPE mechanism~\citep{park22}.
-Inspired by their work, we incorporate the different components of the graph data with different attention mechanisms including the discrete joint correspondence information.
+Early work on capturing the graph features of different embodiments is based on Graph Neural Networks~\cite{wang18,huang20} with a message passing mechanism.
+However, message passing can only aggregate information from neighboring nodes, which mainly captures local features.
+Although GraphSAGE~\cite{hamilton17} is proposed to consider the k-nearest neighbors, it is hard to learn a global latent graph representation for downstream tasks.
+Then transformer-based architectures are proposed to extend the restricted attention over all nodes by the attention mechanism.
+Body Transformer~\cite{sfer24} uses the attention mask to add the connectivity information of the robot skeleton, where it can only aggregate information from neighboring joints and does not consider other properties of the skeleton graph (bone offsets, joint rotation axis) into the Transformer. \cite{gat25} captures both spatial and temporal features of the training motion by a spatial-temporal attention block, where the spatial relationship between each joint is enriched by incorporating the graph information with GRPE mechanism~\cite{park22}.
+Inspired by their work, we incorporate different components of the graph data with different attention mechanisms, including the discrete joint correspondence information.